Aleconnda/AI-Documentation/README.md

 ETC.

-Given specific, selective wording, could ChatGPT use its ability of story telling, write hypothesis/theories using targeted information and draw abstract, but logical conclusions.
+Given specific, selective wording, could ChatGPT use its ability of story telling, to write hypothesis/theories using targeted information and draw abstract, but logical conclusions.